cepthomas/SublimeBagOfTricks/README.md

 Accumulated notes that will probably eventually go away.

+## This Project
 - In general `line` refers to editor lines and is 1-based. `row` refers to buffer contents as an array and is 0-based.
-- Collections, variables, functions, etc use:
+- Project collections, variables, functions, etc use:
   - `persisted` is the json compatible file format.
   - `visual` is the way ST API handles elements.
   - `internal` is the plugin format.
 - Commands can't end with `<underscore numeral>` e.g. `my_cmd_1` should be `stpt_cmd1`.
-- There is magic naming for Commands and InputHandlers to support mapping to the menu and key maps. e.g. a command like `big_brown_dog` is mapped to a handler named 'BigBrowwnDogCommand()'.
+- There is magic naming for Commands and InputHandlers to support mapping to the menu and key maps. e.g. a command like `big_brown_dog` is mapped to a handler named 'BigBrownDogCommand()'.
 - `package-metadata.json` is used for package management so remove it while developing/debugging plugins because PackageControl will delete the entire package.
 - There's lots of good plugin examples in `Packages\Default`.
 - If you pass a dict as value in View.settings().set(name, value), it seems that the dict key must be a string.

-## Sublime Directories
+## Sublime

+### Directories
 ```
 %data_dir%
 +---Installed Packages